|Someting To talk About series|

-First of all, unlike RADAR, MADAR doesn't have a "range" or send out a signal that bounces off UAPs.
+First of all, unlike RADAR, MADAR doesn't send out a signal that bounces off UFOs.
 MADAR is an intricate device that looks for and reports on anomalistic variations in the geomagnetic field measured in milligaus, unusual variations in magnetic compass heading, and perturbations in ambient barometric pressure.
-When a variation occurs in the milligaus field measurement, which is controlled by a "limits" setting, the device goes into alert mode (AlertStart) and the data registration ramps up to once per second, 60 times faster than the normal rate listed on the printout as "alert".
-The datalines register at this alert rate until the anomaly is no longer affecting the device, for up to three minutes, and the final line is labelled "AlertEnd" at which time the rate reverts back to once per minute and is tagged as normal or "status" once again.
-Typical day has 1440 datalines or once every minute, but only retains alert information.
-If an alert occurs, a 3 min disturbance would have about 180 lines of data.
+The device looks at the data 15x's a second and reports a full dataline beginning with the MADAR "Node Number" (device ID#), "Status", then the data mentioned above, followed by the date/time in UTC once every 60 seconds.
+"Status" is the normal mode or "armed" mode, and "Alert" is self-explanatory.
+When a variation occurs in the field measurement, which is controlled by a "limits" setting, the device goes into alert mode (AlertStart) and the data registration ramps up to once per second, 60 times faster than the normal rate listed on the printout as "alert".
+The datalines register at this alert rate until the anomaly is no longer affecting the device, for up to five minutes, and the final line is labelled "AlertEnd" at which time the rate reverts back to once per minute and is tagged as normal or "status" once again.
+A typical day has 1440 datalines.
+If an alert occurs a 5 min disturbance would have about 300 lines of data.